pierre-pvln/skeleton-joomla/README.md

 ---
-# Scripts to create the default local Joomla! development files and folder environment
+# Scripts to create the default local Joomla! development files and folder skeleton from several git repositories
 ---
 ```
 SET git_username=pierre-pvln